Joan Broadwater Reading Specialist for St. Stan's School

 Here is how I got there: Originally from Harmony Minnesota, (home of the Niagara Cave, and yes, I really was a tour guide there), I graduated from Harmony High School.
 I continued my education at Winona State University and graduated with a B.S. degree in education for grades K – 6.
 Before joining the WACS family, I worked at Winona Early Childhood Family Education, Montessori School of Winona and at St. Mary’s University as an adjunct professor and supervisor of student teachers.
 I taught preschool at St. Mary's Primary School for 12 years.
 During this time, I started tutoring some of our first grade students.
 I loved helping our young students find strategies to improve their reading skills.
 This experience led me to a change in my teaching career that I have been thrilled with.
 I began my graduate work in reading at the University of LaCrosse.
 I finished my graduate work at St. Mary's University and received my Masters Degree in Teaching and Learning with an emphasis in reading.

 My personal journey: I married my high school sweetheart and best friend, John Broadwater.
 He is the Director of Operations at Cotter High School.
-We recently celebrated our 44th wedding anniversary.
+We recently celebrated our 45th wedding anniversary.
 We have been blessed with three children - Heather (Broadwater) McCornack, Angela (Broadwater) Norton, and Michael.
 We are members of St. Mary's Catholic Church in Winona.
 Our children all completed the WACS and Cotter School systems, so I can tell you first hand that it is a wonderful place for children to learn and grow!
-My hobbies include visiting and exploring our National Parks, reading, listening to music, walking, biking, boating, canoeing, and playing with my grandchildren, Jackson, Andrew, Dillon and Marie.
-We will be blessed with our 5th grandchild this spring!
+My hobbies include visiting and exploring our National Parks, reading, listening to music, walking, biking, boating, canoeing, and spending time with my grandchildren, Jackson, Andrew, Dillon, Marie and Caroline.

 I recently found this quote by W B Yeats: “Education is not the filling of a bucket, but the lighting of a fire.”
 It is my hope that by helping our young and emerging readers, I can instill in them a passion for learning and help them become confident readers and successful students.